Coalición Floresta Logo Coalición Floresta Search Buscar

 Es responsabilidad del Estado costarricense prevenir los desastres; por ello, todas las instituciones estarán obligadas a considerar en sus programas los conceptos de riesgo y desastre e incluir las medidas de gestión ordinaria que les sean propias y oportunas para evitar su manifestación, promoviendo una cultura que tienda a reducirlos.

-V.-Que con base en la normativa citada la totalidad de instituciones del Estado deben contar con políticas públicas de prevención del riesgo en el área de su competencia y contar además con el presupuesto necesario para su debida implementación, según lo establece los artículos 26 y 27 de la Ley Nacional de Emergencias y Prevención del Riesgo.
+V.Que con base en la normativa citada la totalidad de instituciones del Estado deben contar con políticas públicas de prevención del riesgo en el área de su competencia y contar además con el presupuesto necesario para su debida implementación, según lo establece los artículos 26 y 27 de la Ley Nacional de Emergencias y Prevención del Riesgo.

-VI.-Que Según los modelos dinámicos-estadísticos, valorados y analizados por especialistas del Instituto Meteorológico Nacional (IMN), junto con las observaciones hechas a corto plazo (trimestre mayo-junio-julio), se estaría dando una transición de fase neutra a condiciones del fenómeno conocido como El Niño Oscilación Sur (ENOS) en el país con un escenario para los próximos meses de temperaturas del aire más cálidas de lo normal, con una disminución de las lluvias sobre todo para la Vertiente del Pacífico y Valle Central.
+VI.Que Según los modelos dinámicos-estadísticos, valorados y analizados por especialistas del Instituto Meteorológico Nacional (IMN), junto con las observaciones hechas a corto plazo (trimestre mayo-junio-julio), se estaría dando una transición de fase neutra a condiciones del fenómeno conocido como El Niño Oscilación Sur (ENOS) en el país con un escenario para los próximos meses de temperaturas del aire más cálidas de lo normal, con una disminución de las lluvias sobre todo para la Vertiente del Pacífico y Valle Central.
 En la Vertiente del Caribe se espera la manifestación del fenómeno con condiciones lluviosas normales en julio y agosto.
 (Boletín ENOS, 66, abril 2014).

-VII.-Que para abril del presente año, en el Boletín ENOS 67, el IMN tiene claridad con relación al desarrollo y consolidación del Niño para Costa Rica, sin embargo persisten aun dudas con relación a su intensidad, apareciendo además un factor adicional al fenómeno de El Niño, que en años anteriores ha sido catalizador que contribuye de manera significativa al aumento de lluvia acumulado en la regiones afectadas por El Niño, como es el enfriamiento de los Mar Caribe y el Atlántico Tropical (debido a que genera una menor disponibilidad y transporte de humedad hacia Costa Rica).
+VII.Que para abril del presente año, en el Boletín ENOS 67, el IMN tiene claridad con relación al desarrollo y consolidación del Niño para Costa Rica, sin embargo persisten aun dudas con relación a su intensidad, apareciendo además un factor adicional al fenómeno de El Niño, que en años anteriores ha sido catalizador que contribuye de manera significativa al aumento de lluvia acumulado en la regiones afectadas por El Niño, como es el enfriamiento de los Mar Caribe y el Atlántico Tropical (debido a que genera una menor disponibilidad y transporte de humedad hacia Costa Rica).

-VIII.-Que para junio del 2014, la consolidación del fenómeno de El Niño en Costa Rica (temperaturas del mar 0.5 grados por encima del promedio), junto con el sostenido enfriamiento del mar Caribe y Atlántico Tropical no solamente es un hecho, sino que también se registran ya impactos climáticos relacionados a esta condición.
+VIII.Que para junio del 2014, la consolidación del fenómeno de El Niño en Costa Rica (temperaturas del mar 0.5 grados por encima del promedio), junto con el sostenido enfriamiento del mar Caribe y Atlántico Tropical no solamente es un hecho, sino que también se registran ya impactos climáticos relacionados a esta condición.

-IX.-Que de conformidad con el Boletín ENOS, 68, Junio 2014, del Instituto Meteorológico Nacional, se espera que el comportamiento del fenómeno climático provoque excesos de lluvia entre un 20% y un 30% en el Caribe Norte y de un 30% y un 40% para el Caribe Sur, durante los meses de julio y agosto del año 2014.
+IX.Que de conformidad con el Boletín ENOS, 68, Junio 2014, del Instituto Meteorológico Nacional, se espera que el comportamiento del fenómeno climático provoque excesos de lluvia entre un 20% y un 30% en el Caribe Norte y de un 30% y un 40% para el Caribe Sur, durante los meses de julio y agosto del año 2014.

-X.-Que los excesos de lluvias existentes y esperadas pueden afectar de forma negativa a las personas, bienes y actividades económicas de las regiones Caribe Norte y Caribe Sur del país.
+X.Que los excesos de lluvias existentes y esperadas pueden afectar de forma negativa a las personas, bienes y actividades económicas de las regiones Caribe Norte y Caribe Sur del país.

-XI.-Que el Presidente de la República ostenta potestades de dirección y coordinación sobre las competencias de la Administración Pública central y descentralizada, pudiendo impartirles directrices y vigilar su cumplimiento.
-Por tanto, Se emite la siguiente:
+XI.Que el Presidente de la República ostenta potestades de dirección y coordinación sobre las competencias de la Administración Pública central y descentralizada, pudiendo impartirles directrices y vigilar su cumplimiento.
+Por tanto,

 DIRECTRIZ: